Not the destination but the human

 3. Laughing Kookaburra

-Two Laughing Kookaburras perched in a tree in Sydney Australia.
+Two Laughing Kookaburras perched on a tree branch in Sydney, Australia — iconic native birds of Australia.

 Fun fact: You have likely heard the Laughing Kookaburra’s call, for it is often used in jungle movie soundtracks.